upbound/docs/content/all-spaces/self-hosted-spaces/query-api.md

 To enable this feature, set `features.alpha.apollo.enabled=true` and `features.alpha.apollo.storage.postgres.create=true` when installing Spaces.

-However, we'll need to install CloudNativePG (CNPG) to provide the PostgreSQL instance.
-This can be done automatically by the `up` CLI or manually.
+However, you need to install CloudNativePG (CNPG) to provide the PostgreSQL instance.
+You can let the `up` CLI do this for you, or install it manually.

 Additional fields are available to customize the setup, such as the number of PostgreSQL instances, the number of pooler instances, or the storage size; see all available values [here]({{<ref "all-spaces/self-hosted-spaces/helm-reference.md">}}).